jhamill34/dotfiles/README.md

 - [x] Add our ghostty config here too
 - [x] Configure oh-my-posh look and feel
 - [ ] Use Ansible to run playbooks to install / run commands on remote machines (i.e. Amanda's macbook)
-- [ ] Continue to look into multi-user homebrew.

-## Multi-user homebrew

-This setup is probably best done by having a dedicated homebrew user and then making sure that permissions are configured properly.

 ## Ansible